treydenklein/Comprehensive_Supply_Chain_Analysis/README.md

 #### Breakdown of the Results:

-- **Top Sales Teams:** The top 5 sales teams in terms of total sales are teams 26, 1, 13, 8, and 11...all with totals over $3.2 million
+- **Top Sales Teams:** The top 5 sales teams in terms of total sales are teams 26, 1, 13, 8, and 11...all with totals over $3.2 million.
 - **Sales Discrepancy:** There is a significant difference in total sales between the highest and lowest performing sales teams.
-The top sales team (Team 26) has a total that is over $1,000,000 more than the lowest sales team (Team 28)
+The top sales team (Team 26) has a total that is over $1,000,000 more than the lowest sales team (Team 28).
-- **Middle of the Pack:** A majority of the sales teams have totals between $2.7 and $3.3 million
+- **Middle of the Pack:** A majority of the sales teams have totals between $2.7 and $3.3 million.
-- **Overall Sales Performance:** The cumulative total sales amounts to approximately $87.2 million, indicating a strong overall performance across all teams
+- **Overall Sales Performance:** The cumulative total sales amounts to approximately $87.2 million, indicating a strong overall performance across all teams.

 ![Total Sales by Team](assets/sales_by_team_id.png) _Bar graph visualizing the total amount of sales for each sales team, comparing each to the graph's average value_